Florencia de la V

-Florencia Trinidad (born 2 March 1975), better known by her stage name Flor de la V, is an Argentine actress, television personality, comedian and vedette.
+Florencia Trinidad (born 2 March 1975), known professionally as Flor de la V, is an Argentine trans-woman, actress, television personality, comedian and vedette.
 As producer Gerardo Sofovich's protégée, who discovered her in a 1998 revue in Buenos Aires, De La V gained media exposure and got small television roles.
 Her role in the widely successful Los Roldán gave her international notoriety.
 Over the years, she has become a household name in Argentine show business.

 In 2014, GLAAD stated that "through her advocacy and proud visibility, [she] has contributed immensely to advancing the equality movement around the world and particularly in Argentina."
 She became the first transgender person in Argentina to get her name and the gender on her government-issued ID legally changed without pathologizing her gender identity, two years before the national Gender Identity Law was established.

 In 2021, Flor de la V announced that she identified as a travesti, writing: "I discovered a more correct way to get in touch with how I feel: neither woman, nor heterosexual, nor homosexual, nor bisexual.
 I am a dissident of the gender system, my political construction in this society is that of a pure-bred travesti.
 That what I am and what I want and choose to be."